Substance Use Therapy

-Facing your battle with narcotics may seem like an individualized fight and in many ways, it is.
+Facing your battle with addiction may seem like an individualized fight and in many ways, it is.
 Your battle is your own.
-The struggles and triumphs of others who have also battled with their desire for, and addiction to narcotics can greatly aid you in your journey.
-Decades of work and research have shown us the great value of a network in providing you with the best tools available in addressing your battle with narcotics.
+The struggles and triumphs of others who have also battled with their desire for, and addiction to other substances can greatly aid you in your journey.
+Decades of work and research have shown us the great value of a network in providing you with the best tools available in addressing your battle with addiction.
 But a group isn’t just for your battles, you develop relationships in groups that champion you through any of life’s valleys, and celebrate with you when you ascend the peaks.

 What to expect

 We believe in the power of vulnerability, but individuals are only vulnerable when they feel confident in their security.
 Because vulnerability is such a crucial tool in recovery, our groups seek to create the most confidential environment possible in order for all participants to have trust in each other.
 In group therapies, you can expect to be among trusted peers, to be vulnerable, to hear of other’s trials and triumphs and eventually to share your own.
 We are proud to provide robust and interactive close-space care groups led by trained clinicians.
 These empowering spaces allow our clients the opportunity to receive and give feedback all while being encouraged by others stories.

 At Valley, we’re seeking to change the culture of group therapy.
 While individual counseling seems to be highly sought after, there are numerous benefits to group addiction therapy which you should consider:

 Feelings of isolation often accompany those struggling with addiction.
 In a group therapy setting, participants realize they are not alone as others empathize with them and share their own stories of addiction.

 Those who suffer from substance abuse disorders often have no one to talk to about their problems.
 In a group setting among their peers, they discover the freedom to share about their problem without judgment.